tenzir/tenzir/rfc/002-fault-tolerance/README.md

   exists: https://github.com/oliora/ppconsul.
 The relevant transaction API is supported.

-- While it is possible to add run a blocking query to a single key or a prefix, such a query has to be re-registered after every return.
+- While it is possible to add run a blocking query to a single key or a prefix using HTTP long polling, such a query has to be re-registered after every return.
 If multiple changes have been applied before the new query is registered the client misses updates.
 We can not observe changes in the key space directly, only the current values.
 That means modeling a change feed as desired requires a custom protocol.

 ##### Native Raft

-Instead of depending on etcd, we may consider our own actor-based Raft implementation.
+Instead of depending on an auxiliary service, we may consider our own actor-based Raft implementation.
 In this case, Raft would be a frontend for a key-value store that supports the desired transactional operations natively.

 The shape of a metastore would be dedicated CAF service that VAST can speak natively to.
 Not every VAST node should include a Raft metastore, as a typical